maleficus03/quizr/README.md

 A quiz application.

-This is only a skeleton for app that students have to made during postgraduate studies "Programowanie aplikacji internetowych" on Wyższa Szkoła Nauk Humanistycznych i Dziennikarstwa (Poznań, Poland).
+This is only a skeleton for app that students have to made during postgraduate studies "Programowanie aplikacji internetowych" on Collegium Da Vinci (Poznań, Poland).

 Credits
 -------